ja5perlu/Eyeprotect/README.md

 # Eyeprotect
   This is a code for protect your eyes.
-At first, you need a arduino Leonardo, HC-SR04 and Light sensor.
+At first, you need an arduino Leonardo, HC-SR04 and Light sensor.